-- Which actions could implement this recommendation at RPOs and RFOs? - Review and internally discuss providing commensurate remuneration for researchers - Review and improve support for flexible working conditions and work-life balance - Review and improve support for inclusivity, equal opportunities, and gender equality - Review and improve support for academic freedom and protection against interference - Review and improve support to researchers with the fulfilment of administrative duties - Review and internally discuss providing more permanent contracts to researchers - Define a maximum threshold for number of fixed-term contracts and monitoring plan - Review and internally discuss researcher access to relevant social protection benefits
+- Review and internally discuss providing commensurate remuneration for researchers - Review and improve support for flexible working conditions and work-life balance - Review and improve support for inclusivity, equal opportunities, and gender equality - Review and improve support for academic freedom and protection against interference - Review and improve support to researchers with the fulfilment of administrative duties - Review and internally discuss providing more permanent contracts to researchers - Define a maximum threshold for number of fixed-term contracts and monitoring plan

-- Changing working conditions and contracts may need to comply with national regulations - Changing working conditions and contracts may require budget reallocation or expansion - Changing working conditions and contracts may need cultural change and face resistance
+- Review and internally discuss researcher access to relevant social protection benefits - Collect and share best practices on improving the working conditions for researchers - Which challenges could hinder this recommendation at RPOs and RFOs? - Changing working conditions and contracts may need to comply with national regulations - Changing working conditions and contracts may require budget reallocation or expansion - Changing working conditions and contracts may need cultural change and face resistance

-Member States are recommended to ensure researchers' access to updated, comprehensive, user-friendly and clearly understandable information on their social protection rights and obligations, and to ensure that entitlements - whether they are acquired through mandatory or voluntary schemes - are preserved, accumulated and/or transferable across all types of employment and self-employment statuses and across borders, economic sectors, throughout the person's working life or during a certain reference period and between different schemes within a given social protection branch.
+Member States are recommended to ensure researchers' access to updated, comprehensive, userfriendly and clearly understandable information on their social protection rights and obligations, and to ensure that entitlements - whether they are acquired through mandatory or voluntary schemes - are preserved, accumulated and/or transferable across all types of employment and self-employment statuses and across borders, economic sectors, throughout the person's working life or during a certain reference period and between different schemes within a given social protection branch.

-How could this recommendation be relevant and useful for RPOs and RFOs?
+• How could this recommendation be relevant and useful for RPOs and RFOs?